quakec/AU_Whiteboard_Editor/README.md

 [Download](https://raw.githubusercontent.com/quakec/AU_Whiteboard_Editor/9760639e52cc81c5d91e36966af36724ac1be817/Binaries/2.26.223.2053/AU_Whiteboard_Editor.exe)

-what is this sorcery you might ask?!
-This tool allows you to open any image, format it and overwrite your whiteboards, it includes automatic ship enumeration, dithering and crop tools with the ability to filter the palette colours.
+What is this sorcery you might ask?!
+Well this tool allows you to open any image, format it and overwrite your whiteboards, it includes automatic ship enumeration, dithering and crop tools with the ability to filter the palette colours.

-How to use: Either order, pick your ships's whiteboard from the treeview/click Open Image.
-At this point you'll be able to click the overwrite button, there are various adjustment tools at your disposal, play around to see what's look best.
+How to use: Either order, pick your ships's whiteboard from the treeview and click Open Image.
+At this point you'll be able to click the overwrite button but before you do that, there are various adjustment tools at your disposal, play around to see what's look best.

 Some of the colour spaces are heavily weighted towards certain colours, this is why I've included the option to filter colours.
 In fact removing green has helped in a lot of cases with blues and even greens.